vacp2p/roadmap/content/dst/codex/codex-comparison.md

       5
      GB

-We will compare a matrix of file sizes, seeders, total size, and build a flexible test harness on top of Matrices Deployments and Control BitTorrent to run the tests.

 #### Deliverables

-* A completely automated end to end test scenario that can be used to test Codex against BitTorrent.
+- [ ] Reports from how each item in the matrix performed.
+- [ ] A general writeup

+### ArgoCD Or Similar

+* fully qualified name: `vac:dst:codex:codex-comparison:argocd-or-similar`
+* owner: Wings
+* status: 80%
+* start-date: 2024/10/04
+* end-date: 2024/12/31

+#### Description

+Get ArgoCD or a similar tool up and running.

+Use it to demonstrate deploying an nwaku simulation from a Git repo with a Helm chart or plain manifests in it.
+Use it to support Codex Comparison work.

+#### Deliverables

+* The demonstrated ability to run an nwaku simulation.
+* Deployed Codex comparison test harness.

+### Working Matrices

+* fully qualified name: <vac:dst:codex:codex-comparison:working-matrices>
+* owner: Wings
+* status: 0%
+* start-date: 2024/10/04
+* end-date: 2024/12/31

+#### Description

+Ensure that deployment matrices work once `ArgoCD Or Similar` is completed.

+Test some basic deployments and record findings.

+#### Deliverables

-* A report on the results of the tests and the conclusions we can draw from them.
+* A report on the findings of the tests and the current state of the deployment matrices.
-* Hard numbers on what Codex is capable of and how these swarm sizes and other parameters affect performance, latency and other metrics.
+* A deployment matrix tool or set of instructions/documentation.
+* Deployments tested and working with a 3x3 matrix of different configurations.
+* Used by us or Codex to test Codex and answer questions about it.